davide-colombo/davide-colombo/README.md

 They were three years of hard study, discipline, consistency, resilience to achieve in 2019 the Bachelor degree.

 Aside University, on Saturday night I worked as a waiter, not for economic purposes because I'm lucky to have a family that fully supports me and believes in me during my studies.
-The reason I decide to start working was to be a little bit more independent and collect experience.
+The reason I decide to start working was to be a little more independent and collect experience and for sure I did.